Artemis program: Overview

-The Artemis program is organized around a series of SLS missions.
-These space missions will increase in complexity and are scheduled to occur at intervals of a year or more.
-NASA and its partners have planned Artemis I through Artemis V missions; later Artemis missions have also been proposed.
-Each SLS mission centers on the launch of an SLS launch vehicle carrying an Orion spacecraft.
-Missions after Artemis II will depend on support missions launched by other organizations and spacecraft for support functions.
+The Artemis program is organized around a series of missions of increasing complexity, intended to be spaced about a year apart.
+NASA and its partners have planned missions Artemis I to Artemis V, with additional missions proposed.
+Each numbered mission centers on launching an SLS rocket carrying an Orion spacecraft.
+Missions after Artemis II will also rely on support missions by other organizations and spacecraft.
+Artemis planners have contemplated sending to the moon an archive of cultural works, dubbed Lunar Codex, from creators across the world.